 I am fascinated by morphological diversity, and my research aims to understand the selective pressures that drive (and constrain) the evolution of animal form.
-Specifically, I study animal weapons, which are among nature’s most impressive and diverse structures.
+Specifically, I study sexually selected weapons and ornaments, which are among nature’s most impressive and diverse structures.
 I am first and foremost a behavioral ecologist, but my research integrates many disciplines, including functional morphology, physiology, biomechanics, ecology and evolution.

-March 2017 – My paper with Bruno and Leigh on the rates of polyandry in wild-caught dung beetles just came out in Molecular Ecology
+February 2018 – My paper with Bruno and Leigh on the interaction between pre- and post-mating sexual selection in dung beetles is published in Evolution

 September 2016 – My opinion article on the differences between sexually selected weapons and ornaments is the cover article in Trends in Ecology and Evolution